moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ### Models

-Finally you will begin designing / making your models.
+Finally, you will begin designing / making your models.
 We suggest a medallion architecture that categorises the model you are making into three distinct layers, `staging`, `intermediate`, `datamarts` and `derived`.
 Where `datamarts` and `derived` are two halves of the same layer.
 Each layer represents data that is increasingly well understood, cleaned and standardised.

 The general rule as to what goes into each of these layers comes down to a few considerations.
 Staging generally is source specific and doesn't change the grain of the data.
 Then when you want to combine different sources, or change the grain of the data (or other more complicated transformations) then the models belongs in an intermediate database.
 Finally, the user facing models live in either `_datamarts` or `_derived` databases.
-The following sections will go into more depth about this categorisations as well as what the medallion architecture is.
+The following sections will go into more depth about these categorisations as well as what the medallion architecture is.

 These concepts can be confusing, so if you have any further questions or just want to discuss you project use the [#ask-data-modelling](https://moj.enterprise.slack.com/archives/C03J21VFHQ9) slack channel to reach out.
 We are happy to answer questions or receive feedback about this guide there!